AndraN20/Libro/README.md

 ### Cloud Integration

 - **Cloud Storage**: Books are stored in Google Cloud Storage for efficient access and management.
-- **Local Caching**: Downloaded books are cached locally for offline reading.
-- **Synchronization**: Reading progress and annotations are synchronized between devices.

 ## Data Model